ibexa/documentation-developer/docs/api/graphql_operations.md

 ### Uploading multiple files

 You can upload multiple files with one operation in a similar way by using the `uploadFiles` mutation.
-Here the files are provided in a `$files` variable and listed under `map` in the curl request.
+Here the files are provided in a `$files` variable and listed under `map` in the cURL request.

 ```
 mutation UploadMultipleFiles($files: [FileUpload]!) {